 What to expect

-- You will often be required to work offshore or in remote areas, but office-based roles are available too.
+- You'll often be required to work offshore or in remote areas, but office-based roles are available too.

-- Oil exploration is an international activity and the work of a drilling engineer can take you all over the world, from Africa to Eastern Europe to the Middle East.
+- Oil exploration is an international activity and the work of a drilling engineer can take you all over the world, from Africa to Eastern Europe and the Middle East.

 - The work on offshore rigs is physically demanding, often undertaken in dirty, wet and noisy conditions.
 The weather may also be unpleasant.

 - Living conditions on most rigs are very comfortable.
 Rigs usually accommodate 50 to 100 people.
-Rooms are compact and are frequently shared with a colleague working the opposite 12-hour shift, so you will rarely see your roommate.
+Rooms are compact and are frequently shared with a colleague working the opposite 12-hour shift, so you'll rarely see your roommate.
 All meals and laundry services are provided.
 Regular facilities include a gym and snooker room with access to computers and DVDs.
 Alcohol is prohibited on the rig.

-- Travel to different rigs by helicopter is normal (sometimes at short notice), so flexibility is required and travel to sites in other parts of the world can be complex and difficult.
+- Travel to different rigs by helicopter is normal (sometimes at short notice), so flexibility is required.
+Travel to sites in other parts of the world can be complex and difficult.

 This area of work is open to all engineering graduates, but certain subjects may improve your chances of securing work.
 These include: